GMWQ/thesisCodebank/README.md

 		Data: File path must be respecified for own machine, current paths only work on my machine.

-		Other: Path to "authentication.ini" folder must be specified to authenticate Twitter API, can be placed in folder alongside this script for ease of use.
+		Other: Path to "authentication.ini" folder must be specified to authenticate Twitter API, can be placed alongside this script for ease of use.